Grammar Quiz

 • Hana’s coming!

-Both the sentences express the same information.
+Both sentences express the same information.
 However, the second sentence not only conveys the same thought but also expresses strong emotion.

 Note: A full stop is also called a period.
 This name for a full stop is often used in American English.